Av1shay/faster/README.md

 Faster
 ===

-Faster is a faste lightwiehg theme designed to be a basis parent theme.
+Faster is a fast lightweight wordpress theme designed to be a basis parent theme.

 Getting Started
 ---------------